microsoft/IgniteTheTour/SRE - Operating applications and infrastructure in the cloud/SRE10/README.md

 cp -r ./SRE10-Setup/demos/src/inventory-service/* ./inventory-service/
 ```

-* Change into each directory, commit, and push each of the repos up to Azure DevOps
+* Change into each directory (`web-app-infra`, `frontend`, `product-service`, and `inventory-service`), commit, and push each of the repos up to Azure DevOps

 ```
 git add .
 git commit -m 'initial commit' git push origin master
 ```

+Now each of your repos should have the first commit.

 #### Create the build pipelines